SebastJava/FreshMint/README.md

 ## FreshMint

-A new skin for the Linux Mint Forums!
+A new theme for the Linux Mint Forums!
 Not just screenshots...
 Not just a showcase...

-Start wearing this new skin today and start living better!
+Start using this new theme today and improve your user experience!

 It works on Firefox and Chrome.
 It works on your computer.